By Paola Santiago

-Light station improvements included adding a Fresnel lens in 1858, constructing a two-story keepers’ home next to the tower in 1880, raising the light tower to 65 feet in 1897, and electrifying the beacon in 1923.
+Over the years, new improvements included creating a two-story keepers' home beside the tower in 1880, adding a Fresnel lens in 1858, raising the tower to 65 feet in 1897, and electrifying the glowing beacon in 1923.
+And in 1958, The Coast Guard automated the light.

 The Marblehead Lighthouse Historical Society formed in 1998, when the state assumed ownership of the light.
 The group opened a museum at the keepers' home in 2000.